innoWADEtech/jsme-react/README.md

 # jsme-react
-Customized jsme-react to use as component in dash with atom and bond click and highlight as well as atom and bond marking.
+Customized jsme-react to use as component in dash pltoly with atom and bond click and highlight as well as atom and bond marking.
+The smiles, atomsMark, bondsMark use object with id to ensure update from dash component since this is a pure component.
+The jsme editor has issues with molecule duplication if rendered multiple times

 This project wraps the BSD licensed [JSME molecule editor](https://peter-ertl.com/jsme/) (by B. Bienfait and P. Ertl) in a React component for easy use in React apps.